Security tiers

 SurfaceTrusted with Tier-1?Trusted with Tier-2?

-Operator's infra config (env files, k8s Secrets)n/a (Tier-1 only)
+Operator's infra config (env files, Kubernetes Secrets)n/a (Tier-1 only)

 Worker process memory

-Postgres workflow_runs columns✗ (names only)
+Postgres workflow_runs columns✗ (key names only)

-Postgres sealed_revocations✗ (names only)
+Postgres revocation table✗ (names only)

-Postgres sealed_audit_events.details✗ (names only; values forbidden)
+Postgres audit-event details✗ (names only — values forbidden)

 Sandbox os.environ (in-memory, container-scoped)